jedrw/lab/terraform/README.md

 Use doppler to run all terraform commands:
-`doppler run --project lupinecluster_infrastructure --config prod --name-transformer tf-var -- terraform apply`
+`doppler run --name-transformer tf-var -- terraform apply`